Communication Sciences & Disorders Undergraduate Courses

 Course Descriptions for the 2014-2016 Catalog

-CD 2501 Ethnography of Communication – 3 credits
+CD 2501 Culture and Diversity in CSD – 3 credits

 This course will examine language learning and communication within the context of a variety of cultures.
 Topics will include basic concepts and foundational knowledge for interacting and working with individuals from culturally and linguistically diverse populations.
 Prerequisite: CD2525.

 CD 2525 Human Communication Disorders – 3 credits

 This course will provide an over view of normal and disordered communication across the lifespan.
 Topics will include a basic introduction to speech-language pathology and audiology, anatomy and physiology of the speech and hearing mechanism, normal development of communication and swallowing, the characteristics of communication disorders in adults and children.

 This course will provide an overview of normal language development across phonologic, morphologic, syntactic, semantic, and pragmatic components.
 Current theories and contemporary issues regarding language development from birth to adolescence will be discussed.
 Prerequisite: None.